NIP-56: Reporting

 - nudity: adult content

-- malware: viruses, trojans, ransomware
+- malware: viruses, trojans, ransomware, and similar payloads

 - profanity: offensive language and hate speech